Can Dogs Eat Cabbage? What You Need to Know!

 Cabbage, fed in moderation, can be a beneficial supplement to your dog’s diet.

-If your pup seems to love this leafy vegetable, then there’s no reason that you can’t feed it to them as a small percentage of their daily ration.
+If your pup seems to love this leafy vegetable, then there’s no reason that you can’t feed it to them as a small percentage of their weekly ration.

-Just remember that the safest way to feed it is when it’s diced or chopped into small pieces before being cooked to deactivate the thiocyanate present in raw cabbage.
+Just remember that the safest way to feed it is when it’s diced or chopped into small pieces before being cooked and served in moderation, based on your vet’s advice.

 If you take the time to cook up cabbage and feed small quantities to your dog as the occasional treat alongside their regular food, we’re sure they’ll be grateful!